gregoryjscott/Simpler/README.md

         }
     }

-By design, all classes clearly define their inputs, outputs, and code to test, so tests are real straightforward.
+By design, all classes clearly define their inputs, outputs, and code to test, so tests are very straightforward.

-###"You need software to do things, right?"
+###"I just need to get things done well, will Simpler help?"

 Simpler is a tool for developing applications as sets of consistent, discrete, interchangable classes that aren't THINGS, but rather DO THINGS.
-Simpler works great in team environments because we're all designing classes with the same termnilogy, and any class can easily integrate with another.
+Simpler works great in team environments because everybody is designing classes with the same termnilogy, and any class can easily integrate with another.

 Need to fetch a list of contacts?
 Create classes called FetchContactsTest and FetchContact and get to work.
 That's Simpler.